-Accreditation
+Accreditation "

-NYIT is accredited by the Commission on Higher Education of the Middle States Association of Colleges and Schools, and:
+NYIT is accredited by the Commission on Higher Education of the Middle States Association of Colleges and Schools, and accrediting agencies for its programs and schools include:

-• Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA)

-- Accreditation Review Commission on Education for the Physician Assistant, Inc. (ARC-PA) - American Osteopathic Association (AOA) - Commission on Accreditation in Physical Therapy Education (CAPTE) - Commission on Collegiate Nursing Education (CCNE) - Council for Interior Design Accreditation (CIDA) - Engineering Accreditation Commission (EAC) of the Accreditation Board for Engineering and Technology, Inc. (ABET) - Engineering Technology Accreditation Commission (ETAC) of the Accreditation Board for Engineering and Technology, Inc. (ABET) - National Architectural Board, Inc. (NAAB) - National Council for Accreditation of Teacher Education (NCATE)
+- Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA) - Accreditation Review Commission on Education for the Physician Assistant, Inc. (ARC-PA) - Association to Advance Collegiate Schools of Business (AACSB) - American Osteopathic Association (AOA) Commission on Osteopathic College Accreditation (COCA) - Commission on Accreditation in Physical Therapy Education (CAPTE) - Commission on Collegiate Nursing Education (CCNE) - Council for Interior Design Accreditation (CIDA) - Engineering Accreditation Commission (EAC) of the Accreditation Board for Engineering and Technology, Inc. (ABET) - Engineering Technology Accreditation Commission (ETAC) of the Accreditation Board for Engineering and Technology, Inc. (ABET) - National Architectural Board, Inc. (NAAB) - National Council for Accreditation of Teacher Education (NCATE)